SuyogB/travel-site/README.md

 - **Cross-Browser Compatibility**: Ensured the website works seamlessly across different web browsers.
 - **Performance Optimization**: Optimized for fast loading times to enhance user engagement and retention.

+## Deployment

+The website is deployed and can be accessed at: [TRAVO - Landing Page](https://suyogb.github.io/travel-site/)

 ## Screenshots

 ### Landing Page